PaperStrange/Udacity_DataScientist/DS_term2_project-final/README.md

 There is 1 notebook available here to showcase work related to the above questions and correlated answers.
 Markdown cells were used to assist in walking through the thought process for individual steps.

-No data are stored to obey the use rulers.
+No raw data are stored to obey the use rulers.
+A submission sample csv file is kept here for convenient submission to relative kaggle competition [here](https://www.kaggle.com/c/udacity-arvato-identify-customers).

 ## Results<a name="results"></a>